loomchild/bountyfunding/README.md

 * Restart Trac
 * To check if plugin has been installed properly go to Trac Admin / Plugins.
 Also you should see Bounty field on each ticket.
 It's also a good idea to check if email notifications are sent - create a ticket, sponsor it by one user and assign it or complete it by another user - first user should receive a notification.

-### Deploy API
+### Deploy BountyFunding webapp

 #### As Standalone Process During Development

 * Change directory

-		cd api
+		cd bountyfunding

-* Configure the API.
-Example configuration file can be found in api/conf/bountyfunding.ini.sample, for a simple installation it is enough to duplicate this file and remove the .sample extension, but it's a good idea to look inside to examine available options.
+* Configure the BountyFunding webapp.
+Example configuration file can be found in bountyfunding/conf/bountyfunding.ini.sample, for a simple installation it is enough to duplicate this file and remove the .sample extension, but it's a good idea to look inside to examine available options.
 You will probably need to change tracker URL and admin user.
 If you want to use PayPal you'll need to replace project sandbox API credentials with your real ones.

 		cp conf/bountyfunding.ini.sample conf/bountyfunding.ini

 * Populate the database.
 If you are using sqlite database backend (default) then database will be automatically created and populated on the first run.
 Otherwise you'll need to execute following command:

-		./api.py create-db
+		./bountyfunding.py create-db

-* Run the API
+* Run the BountyFunding webapp

-		./api.py >& log/bountyfunding.log &
+		./bountyfunding.py >& log/bountyfunding.log &

 #### Using WSGI in Production on Apache HTTPD